 Breast cancer is one of the fastest-growing diseases among women.
 As per a TOI report, one woman in India is diagnosed with breast cancer every 4 minutes and the disease claims a life every 13 minutes.
-This is why timely diagnosis along with health insurance for breast cancer is essential for every woman.
-Read on to know everything about breast cancer and health insurance.
+This makes timely disease diagnosis with health insurance for breast cancer a must for all women.
+Know everything about breast cancer and health insurance.

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.
 Standard T&C Apply

 *Tax benefit is subject to changes in tax laws.
 Standard T&C Apply

 Who would you like to insure?

 Do you have an existing illness or medical history?

 This helps us find plans that cover your condition and avoid claim rejection